F-104G "FG-245" (63-13245) on a 4 tanker mission 1965

 reassembled and modified to the latest modification level at Lockheed-Palmdale

-operated by the 4510th CCTW at Luke AFB (German shadow serial number 2023) in USAF Silver-finish colors coded 13245
+operated by the 4510th CCTW at Luke AFB (German shadow serial number 2023, never used for registration) in USAF Silver-finish colors coded 13245

 in long term storage from April 1976 until September 1978 with 2.334 flight hours; flown until end of operation at Luke AFB on March 16, 1983